hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

 <p class="meta">02 July 2014 &#8211; Karelia</p>

 In the last [post]({{ site.url }}/2014/06/21/yet-another-monad-guide.html) we described, in short, what a monad is and how we can represent it in c#.
 Now lets check some limitations and possible solutions of our monad implementation.
 Monads allows us to describe some abstract computations line by line and run them on top of container types, which implements our IMonad interface.
 Also in c# we can use syntactic sugar, which allows us to express that computations in a more convenient way.
 In fact a monad is a computer, and abstract monadic computations is a program for it.
 But we can ask: is our monadic computer are turing complete?
 Could we express any algorithm in that monadic language?
 And the answer is yes.
 Without this property IO monad in Haskell could not imitate any possible way of computation with side effects.
-But enough words lets prove that by writing some code.
-Lets try to describe usual control flow expressions: "if else" and "while do" for IMonad interface and describe them in terms of bind and return members.
+But enough words, lets prove that by writing some code.
+Lets try to describe usual control flow's expressions: "if else" and "while do" for IMonad interface and describe them in terms of bind and return members.
 {% highlight csharp %}
 public static class TuringMonad
 {